 Frequently Asked Questions

-How often will the report be released?
+How often is the report be released?

-The report will be released monthly.
+The report is released monthly.

 Is EIA saying that the rig count is no longer relevant